Search:

 Orange Bellied Parrot Protection Program

-The Orange-bellied Parrot Protection program focuses on the protection of the critically endangered bird and supporting future opportunities for increasing and stabilising their population.
+The Orange-bellied Parrot Protection program focuses on the protection of the critically endangered bird and its habitat, through supporting actions within the species’ National Recovery Plan.
 The project is part of a number of integrated projects delivering actions within breeding (Tasmania) and other non-breeding (mainland) sites in Australia.
+The CCMA is partnering with Wadawurrung Traditional Owners Aboriginal Corporation, Zoos Victoria, Department of Environment, Energy and Climate Action, BirdLife Australia and Melbourne Water to deliver this project.

 Very few Orange-bellied parrots currently exist in the wild, and the species could face extinction within the next five years.
 Orange-bellied parrots are one of the only migratory parrot species in the world — travelling from the West Coast of Tasmania to the coasts of Victoria and South Australia every winter.

-The program will run from 2019 to 2023 and will target two geographic areas in the Corangamite CMA catchment: Lake Connewarre (including the eastern shoreline and delta islands) and Swan Bay (including Edwards Point, Duck Island, Swan Island and Western Shoreline of Swan Bay).
+The program will run from 2024 - 2028 and will target two geographic areas in the Corangamite CMA catchment: Lake Connewarre (including the eastern shoreline and delta islands) and Swan Bay (including Edwards Point, Duck Island, Swan Island and Western Shoreline of Swan Bay).

 The project invites the community, landholders, and local government agencies to work together to benefit the critically endangered Orange-bellied Parrot.